gschmutz/event-driven-microservices-workshop/08-using-kafka-streams-simple/README.md

 ## Creating the necessary Kafka Topic

-We will use the topic `test-kstream-input-topic` and `test-kstream-output-topic` in the KafkaStream processorcode below.
+We will use the topics `test-kstream-input-topic` and `test-kstream-output-topic` in all of the various KafkaStream implementations below.
+Addionally in one of the implementations, we need the compacted log topic `test-kstream-compacted-topic`.

 Due to the fact that `auto.topic.create.enable` is set to `false`, we have to manually create the topic.

-Connect to the `kafka-1` container and execute the necessary kafka-topics command.
+Connect to the `kafka-1` container and execute the following `kafka-topics` command

 ```bash
 docker exec -ti kafka-1 kafka-topics --create \